John W. Nicholson Jr.

-John William "Mick" Nicholson Jr. (born May 8, 1957) is a retired United States Army four-star general who last commanded U.S. Forces – Afghanistan (USFOR-A) and the 41-nation NATO-led Resolute Support Mission from March 2, 2016, to September 2, 2018, succeeding General John F. Campbell.
+John William "Mick" Nicholson Jr. (born 8 May 1957) is a retired United States Army four-star general who last commanded U.S. Forces – Afghanistan (USFOR-A) and the 41-nation NATO-led Resolute Support Mission from 2 March 2016 to 2 September 2018, succeeding General John F. Campbell.
 He was the longest-serving commander of NATO forces in Afghanistan until 2021, having been the senior officer in theatre for 2 years, 6 months.
 He was previously commanding general, Allied Land Command from October 2014 and commander of the 82nd Airborne Division.
 Nicholson is the son of John W. "Jack" Nicholson, also a retired general officer in the United States Army, and is distantly related to British brigadier general John Nicholson.

 Early life and education

 Growing up, Nicholson attended Gilman School where he was known as "Nick".
 Over the years, this nickname gradually became "Mick".
 In 1982, he graduated from West Point (like his father had before him) and was commissioned into the infantry.